Curriculum & Instruction, Ed.D.

 |Semester Hours Required For Degree: 60|

 The University of West Florida offers a Doctor of Education (Ed.D.) degree in Curriculum and Instruction.
 The doctoral degree in Curriculum and Instruction prepares students for leadership roles by providing learning and enrichment in the areas of diversity, quantitative and qualitative research, educational theory and philosophy, educational technology, and multicultural education.
 The extensive coursework offered through the Ed.D. in Curriculum and Instruction at UWF may assist educators in designing innovative methods for providing instruction to struggling students, designing and modifying curricula, researching and assessing school programs, and leading change in educational organizations.
 In addition to the core coursework, students have the opportunity to determine an area of specialized study.
-The specialization areas encompass Administration and Leadership, Curriculum and Assessment, and Vulnerable and Marginalized Groups.
+The specialization areas encompass Administration and Leadership, and Curriculum and Assessment.

 The Doctor of Education in Curriculum and Instruction is designed to meet the educational needs of a wide variety of professionals with backgrounds that include, but are not limited to, education and training professionals; community college, state college, and university personnel; social service personnel; community civic leaders; and military personnel.
 The Ed.D. program prepares professionals to assume administrative, higher education, and other leadership positions.
 The successful candidate will conduct and evaluate applied research studies that emphasize local, regional, and state issues and problems within their respective fields.